1911 Chicago mayoral election: Candidates in the Democratic primary

+Harrison's primary campaign

 Harrison had, in late 1910, formed a political alliance with William Randolph Hearst.
 Their mutual interest was that they both sought to oust political boss Roger Charles Sullivan and his network.

+The platforms of the candidates did not heavily differ on substance.
+The primary was heavily centered upon personal attacks between opponents.
+In its (biased) coverage, Hearst's Examiner emphasized Graham's connection with Sullivan, who the paper caricatured and portrayed as a villain.
+The Examiner reported on and exaggerated Sullivan's involvement with the local utility trust People's Gas Light & Coke Company, and claimed that Graham was running to simply keep gas prices high.
+Harrison used this narrative too, calling Sullivan the "gas dictator".
+Harrison declared himself to be the "Anti-Roger C. Sullivan and Anti-Gas candidate".
+He proclaimed that "Roger Sullivan is not a Democrat" and that neither was Graham.
+Harrison's supporters went to great lengths to describe Sullivan as an immense villain.

+Harrison and Graham were the only two candidates in either major party decline to allow a committee appointed by the Municipal Voters' League and Chicago Federation of Labor to audit their campaign accounts.

+With Graham's support subsiding in the closing weeks of the campaign, Harrison refocused his messaging to focus on convincing Democrats that he had strong electability for the general election.
+He also used promises of patronage to his advantage, and seized on late reports that part of Sullivan's coalition was shifting their support to Dunne painting Dunne as being tied to Sullivan.

+Dunne's campaign

 Dunne announced his candidacy on November 19, 1910.
 His candidacy came as somewhat of a surprise, as his chances of winning appeared unrealistic.
 However, he had a few factors that were still to his advantage.
 One was that he had strong support among the city's Irish middle class.
 Another was that he was a reform-minded politician in an election year in which reform seemed important to voters.
 Shortly after he announced his candidacy, he received backing from reformist figures such as alderman John J. Bradley (who would serve as manager of his campaign), William Emmett Dever, Margaret Haley, Clarence Darrow, and Raymond Robins.
 Dunne's platform called for improving service and lowering the prices of gas and electricity, nighttime waste collection, universal transfers, the construction of city-owned subways, a consolidation of Chicago and Cook County, and the creation of parks administrations.
 He also pledged to root out graft, bomb throwing.
 He pledged to instill a government which emphasized, "decency towards and fair treatment of the citizen from public officials".
 He would adopt "wet" stance, opposing prohibition of alcohol.
 While Dunne's campaign had an invigorated launch, receiving the support many reformist endorsers, most of the press and political professionals still disregarded his prospects.